Authentication

 - Credentials — where the auth layer’s

-SECRET-tier credentials (OAuth client secrets, mailer keys) live.
+SECRET-tier credentials (OAuth client secrets, mailer keys) live. - Installation — the

-CREWSHIP_PUBLIC_URL and RESEND_API_KEY env vars that the recovery flow depends on.
+CREWSHIP_PUBLIC_URLandRESEND_API_KEYenv vars that the recovery flow depends on.